Percona-Lab/percona-docstreamer/readme.md

 AWS DocumentDB enforces service quotas, including limits on the number of cursors and the rate of getMore operations, which are fundamental to how change streams work.

-Symptom: If the migration falls too far behind (e.g., after being stopped for a long time) or if there is a massive burst of write activity, the docMongoStream tool may hit these rate limits.
+Symptom: If the migration falls too far behind (e.g., after being stopped for a long time) or if there is a massive burst of write activity, docStreamer may hit these rate limits.
 This can cause the change stream to fail or be terminated by AWS.

-Behavior: docMongoStream is designed to be resilient and will attempt to retry and resume the stream.
+Behavior: Percona docStreamer is designed to be resilient and will attempt to retry and resume the stream.
 However, persistent rate-limiting from the DocumentDB side may require intervention (e.g., scaling your DocumentDB instance or running the migration during off-peak hours).

 ### DDL Operation Support During CDC Stage

-docMongoStream has support for replicating most DDL operations during the CDC stage (after the full sync has completed).
+Percona docStreamer has support for replicating most DDL operations during the CDC stage (after the full sync has completed).

 Supported: drop (collection), dropDatabase, rename (collection), create (collection).